Rajnochovice: Sights

 The most important monument is the Church of Saint Anne.
 It was built next to an old wooden church, which probably dated from the 12th century, but fell into disrepair and its capacity was insufficient.
 The new church was built in the Baroque style in 1711–1716, before Rajnochovice was founded.
 A small castle was built together with the church near the church, but in 1727 the building became a rectory.

 The Chapel of the Holy Spirit in the area of the former children's sanatorium dates from 1924.

-The ruin of the Šaumburk castle is located in the municipality.
+The ruin of the Šaumburk Castle is located in the municipality.
 Very little of it has survived to this day.

 In 2010, the operation of the narrow-gauge track was resumed on a 300 m long track as a tourist attraction.

-On the Kelčský Javorník mountain there is an eponymous observation tower.
+On the mountain Kelčský Javorník is an eponymous observation tower.
 The current steel tower opened in 2015, replacing the old wooden tower.
 It has 156 steps.